Barry Horowitz: Global Wrestling Federation (1991–1993)

-Return to WWF
+Return to WWF (1991-1997)

 Jobber to the stars (1991–1995)

 Along the way, Horowitz also returned to the WWF in late 1991, where he was once again used to help put talent over.
 His first match back came on October 21 at a WWF Superstars taping in Fort Wayne, Indiana, when he teamed with Brian Costello to face The Bushwhackers.
 For the remainder of 1991, Horowitz only appeared on televised events and came out on the losing end in matches against Legion of Doom, Greg Valentine, and then Intercontinental champion Bret Hart.
 This continued through the first half of 1992, and Horowitz would face and lose to Kerry Von Erich, Owen Hart, Tito Santana, and others at WWF Superstars and WWF Challenge tapings.

-On June 5, 1992 in Chicago, Illinois, Horowitz rejoined the house show circuit, substituting for the departed Colonel Mustafa in a series against Kerry Von Erich.
+On June 5, 1992, in Chicago, Illinois, Horowitz rejoined the house show circuit, substituting for the departed Colonel Mustafa in a series against Kerry Von Erich.
 He also faced Tito Santana, coming out winless on each occasion.
 In September he began teaming with Skinner in a house show program against High Energy (Koko B. Ware and Owen Hart).
 Horowitz would remain winless in his WWF return until September 21, 1992, when he finally secured his first pinfall victory by defeating Brad Holman in a dark match at a WWF Superstars taping in Winnipeg, Manitoba.
 It would be his only victory of the year.

-In Phoenix, Arizona he teamed with Reno Riggins against The Smoking Guns on April 5, 1993 in the WWF debut of The Smoking Gunns.
+In Phoenix, Arizona he teamed with Reno Riggins against The Smoking Gunns on April 5, 1993, in the latter team's WWF debut.
 Horowitz would later lose to Riggins in a Wrestling Challenge dark match on June 14 in Columbus, Ohio.
-On July 5, 1993 he gained his second victory, defeating Phil Apollo at a Monday Night Raw taping, then followed it up two days later by pinning Chuck Williams in a dark match taping at Wrestling Challenge.
+On July 5, 1993, he gained his second victory, defeating Phil Apollo at a Monday Night Raw taping, then followed it up two days later by pinning Chuck Williams in a dark match taping at Wrestling Challenge.
 After several more losses, Horowitz appeared at SummerSlam when he lost to Owen Hart in a dark match.
 A month later, Horowitz gained another pair of victories in television dark matches, defeating Mike Davis and Scott Taylor.
 In November Horowitz made his pay-per-view debut under a mask at the 1993 Survivor Series as the Red Knight, teaming with Shawn Michaels (who was substituting for Jerry Lawler) and the Black and Blue Knights to lose to Bret, Owen, Keith, and Bruce Hart.
 Following the pay-per-view, Horowitz began teaming with his old partner, Lombardi, as The Red and Black Knights on the house show circuit, losing to Men on a Mission multiple times in December.